Motley Fool Epic Plus vs Motley Fool One: Which Premium Tier Is Worth It?

 Motley Fool Epic Plus vs Motley Fool One: which is better?

-Motley Fool Epic Plus is the better choice for most investors.
-At $1,999/year vs $13,999/year, Epic Plus delivers the core premium Motley Fool experience — 8+ monthly picks, daily Moneyball recommendations, AI scoring, and options strategies — at one-seventh the price of Fool One.
-Motley Fool One adds complete all-access and exclusive features like the One Portfolio and Microball database, but the $12,000 premium is only justified for investors with $500,000+ portfolios who need everything.
+Epic Plus is the better choice for almost everyone who has already left Epic behind.
+At $1,999/year vs $13,999/year, Plus delivers the premium Fool experience — 8+ monthly picks, daily Moneyball, AI scoring, options — at one-seventh the price.
+One adds the One Portfolio, Microball, events, and a dedicated team.
+Those extras justify $12,000 only for $500,000+ portfolios that will actually use them.
+There is no official One scorecard to close the gap.

 Is Motley Fool Epic Plus worth it?